joeylical/NewsFrontier/readme.md

 #### Intelligent New Cluster Creation
 When articles don't match existing clusters:
-* **LLM-Based Analysis**: The system uses Gemini-2.5-Pro to analyze the article content and determine if it represents a genuinely new cluster or development
+* **LLM-Based Analysis**: The system uses configurable LLM models to analyze the article content and determine if it represents a genuinely new cluster or development
 * **Context-Aware Creation**: The LLM considers existing cluster titles, descriptions, and the topic hierarchy to make intelligent clustering decisions
 * **Dynamic Association**: New clusters are created with AI-generated titles and descriptions, and the article is associated with the new cluster with appropriate relevance scoring